 Collies love movement, their instinct is usually to control that movement which can become a problem when it involves children.
 Children are often super exciting to dogs, especially collies who will instinctively want to keep everyone together.

 Early signs of the behavior are intense eye contact and collies finding the movement of children very interesting.
-They can escalate to stalk and chase children which can get in the way of their play and activities.
+They can escalate to stalking and chasing children which can get in the way of their play and activities.

 Herding alone can have its benefits of keeping children safe in the backyard so they don’t wander off but can become an issue when it escalates into trying to keep them in rooms or not allowing them to run.